 Follow the steps below to plan a successful trip:

 Where will you go and when?
-Christmas and Easter vacation periods can be a good time for going away for a few days, but may be more expensive.
+Winter and Spring vacation periods can be a good time for going away for a few days, but may be more expensive.

 How much will the trip cost?
 Think about transport, accommodation, tickets to attractions, food and drink, and travel insurance.
 Once outgoings per person have been calculated, figure out if the Society can (and wants to!) cover all the costs, or if it can subsidise the price for each member, or if members should pay the full costs themselves.

-* Arrange a meeting with the VP Sports & Societies to discuss the trip and your budget. *
+* Arrange a meeting with the President for Societies and Community to discuss the trip and your budget. *

 Advertise the trip and get sign ups – Give members at least a few weeks’ notice about trips - the more money a member will need to pay, the further in advance it should be advertised.
 Have an Office Holder maintain a spreadsheet of who has paid, along with each attendee’s personal details.

 Emergency details – Collect emergency contact details for each person going on your trip, and make sure the Committee know if anyone has medical issues or needs that may be relevant to them receiving medical attention.

 Itinerary – Create an itinerary for your trip.
 For a local visit this may be quite simple, but for a week abroad you will need to put some thought into logisitics and planning, and may want to circulate the itinerary to Society members in advance.